Munera: A Blockchain-Native Donation Infrastructure

 4.3 Execution & Monitoring

-4.4 Upgrade Path
+4.4 Future Development and Upgrade Path

-• Token staking program
+• A token staking program

-• Governance mechanism for adjusting key parameters
+• Governance mechanisms for adjusting selected platform parameters

 5. Vesting Mechanism